ziap/ziap.github.io/content/blog/string-matching/index.md

 The hash table is rather simple.
 FNV-1A has higher-quality high bits, so I shifted the initial hash value.
 The table size is a power of two with values ranging between 2N + 2 and 4N - 4, so the load factor is between 50% and 25%.
-That might be a bit too low for a hash table, but I'm not going to match against a lot of strings, so that might not be too much of an issue.
-Also, the reduced load factor means that linear probing is going to be efficient due to the shorter probe sequence length.
+To make up for its low load factor, the hash table only references the strings, so it can't live longer than the original array.
+So the extra memory usage is `4 * sizeof(uint32_t)` --- or 16 --- bytes per string, which is the same as an unoptimized binary search tree (left and right pointers).
+So the hash table is actually quite memory-efficient, and the reduced load factor means that probing performance is also great.

 The stored indices are incremented by one, so that invalid keys are mapped to zero, and subtracting them by one gives -1, which will be our special invalid